SushantChhetry/leet-code-problems/README.md

   - If value is present return false accordingly
 - return true

+ ### 202. Happy Number Recursion✅
+(07/31/2023) <br/>
+- Base cases to check if the parameter is less than 4
+  -  If it is, check if it is 1, return boolean
+-  Loop while the mod by 10 of number is not 0
+  - Use mod by 10 to get the last digit
+  - Sum the square of the digit
+  - Remove the last digit by dividing it by 10 and flooring it
+- Recursive call

+### 202. Happy Number Set✅
+(07/31/2023) <br/>

 ## 🔵 MEDIUM

 ### Remove Duplicates from Sorted Array II ☑